Advanced search

 Appropriate educational placement is essential, and psychosocial intervention is generally necessary.
 Where remedial measures alone prove insufficient, the decision to prescribe a stimulant must be based on rigorous assessment of the severity of the child's symptoms.
 The use of methylphenidate should always be used in the way according to the licensed indication and according to the prescribing/diagnostics guidelines.

-Special Diagnostic Considerations for ADHD in adults
+Special diagnostic considerations for ADHD in adults

 4.2 Posology and method of administration

-Pre-treatment screening:
+Pre-treatment screening

 Prior to prescribing, it is necessary to conduct a baseline evaluation of a patient's cardiovascular status including blood pressure and heart rate.
-A comprehensive history should document concomitant medications, past and present co-morbid medical and psychiatric disorders or symptoms, family history of sudden cardiac/unexplained death and, in children, accurate recording of pre-treatment height and weight on a growth chart (see sections 4.3 and 4.4).

-Ongoing monitoring:
+Ongoing monitoring

-Growth, psychiatric and cardiovascular status should be continuously monitored (see section 4.4).
+Patient growth (in children), weight, psychiatric and cardiovascular status should be continuously monitored (see section 4.4).

 • Blood pressure and pulse should be recorded on a centile chart at each adjustment of dose and then at least every 6 months;